PlumpMath/pyalgebra/README.md

 pyalgebra
 =========

-Monoids for python.
+Public domain monoids for python.
 Example usage:

     plus(1, 2) == 3
     plus({"a": 1}, {"a": 2}) == {"a": 3}